SNAP Benefits in Maine: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you make the most of them.
-This includes tracking your balance and knowing your deposit schedule.
+Properly managing your SNAP benefits helps you make them last all month.
+This includes checking your balance and knowing your deposit schedule.

 How to Check Your EBT Balance

 You can check your EBT card balance in a few ways.
-Look at your last grocery receipt, call the customer service number on the back of your card, or use the state's online portal.
+Look at your last grocery receipt, call the EBT customer service number on the back of your card, or check online through Maine's EBT portal.

-For a quick and easy way to see your balance, you can use a third-party app.
-The Benny app shows your real-time SNAP and EBT Cash balance on your phone.
+You can also use a third-party app.
+The Benny app shows your real-time SNAP and EBT Cash balance.
+It also helps you get cashback on eligible purchases at participating stores.

 EBT Deposit Schedule in Maine

-Your SNAP benefits are loaded onto your EBT card on the same day every month.
-The state sets a specific schedule for these deposits.
+Your SNAP benefits are loaded onto your EBT card on the same day each month.
+The specific date depends on your case details.
+Maine's DHHS sets this schedule for all recipients.

 Renewing Your SNAP Benefits